PyPOTS: A Python Toolkit for Machine Learning on Partially-Observed Time Series: Design and Implementation

+\paragraph{Scalability Enhancement.} To strengthen the scalability of \texttt{PyPOTS}, three key features are designed and implemented: \underline{1).
+Data lazy-loading}: Industrial time-series datasets are often large and memory-intensive.
+To relieve this, \texttt{PyPOTS} provides a lazy-loading strategy in addition to full loading for small-sized datasets.
+Preprocessed data can be stored in HDF5 files, and only the necessary data batches are read into memory on demand during training and inference, significantly reducing memory usage; \underline{2).
+Multi-device parallel acceleration}: Leveraging \texttt{PyTorch}, \texttt{PyPOTS} enables seamless GPU acceleration.
+For large datasets and compute-heavy models, users can scale across multiple GPUs simply by specifying device indices (e.g., \texttt{["cuda:0", "cuda:1"]}), making parallel training efficient and accessible; \underline{3).
+Unified model serialization interface}: \texttt{PyPOTS} offers a consistent, model-agnostic, and device-agnostic interface for saving and loading models.
+This facilitates transferring trained models across devices and environments, supporting the "train once, run anywhere" paradigm and improving deployment flexibility.

+\paragraph{Hyperparameter Optimization.} Deep learning models rely heavily on hyperparameter choices, which significantly impact performance~\cite{feurer2019hyperparameter}.
+Given that most \texttt{PyPOTS} algorithms are neural networks, hyperparameter optimization is essential.
+This need is amplified by the diversity of time-series datasets across domains, where optimal settings for one dataset may perform poorly on another.
+To address this, \texttt{PyPOTS} integrates Microsoft \texttt{NNI}~\cite{MS2021NNI}, an AutoML toolkit for efficient hyperparameter tuning.
+Users only need to prepare two configuration files: one for defining the hyperparameter search space and the other for \texttt{NNI}'s tuning settings.
+Once launched, \texttt{PyPOTS} will communicate with NNI and provide a web interface to monitor the tuning process and view results, which can be sorted by performance metrics to identify the best configuration.

-The code snippet in Listing~\ref{code:showcasing} displays how to train a BRITS model to classify PhysioNet-2012 dataset~\cite{Goldberger2000PhysioNet}.
-As shown in the code, with a prepared dataset, users only need to write few lines of code with \texttt{PyPOTS} to train a model and produce results on new data.
+\paragraph{A Showcase.} The code snippet displays how to train a BRITS model to classify the PhysioNet-2012 dataset~\cite{Goldberger2000PhysioNet}.
+With a prepared dataset, users only need to write a few lines of code with \texttt{PyPOTS} to train a model and produce results on new data. \lstinputlisting[ language=Python, label={code:showcasing} ]{main_simple.py}